miku86/notes/dom-enlightment.md

 - A document fragment may contain any kind of node (except `<body>` or `<html>`) where as an element may not
 - The document fragment itself is not added to the DOM when you append a fragment.
 The contents of the node are.
 As opposed to appending an element node in which the element itself is part of the appending.
-- When a document fragment is appended to the DOM it transfers from the document fragment to the place its appended.
-Its no longer in memory in the place you created it.
+- When a document fragment is appended to the DOM it transfers from the document fragment to the place it's appended.
+It's no longer in memory in the place you created it.
 This is not true for element nodes that are temperately used to contained nodes briefly and then are moved to the live DOM.

 ## 8.3 Adding a DocumentFragment to the live DOM